gematik/app-Tiger/tiger-standalone-proxy/README.md

     # This will share the WebUI-Resources (various CSS-files) from the tiger-proxy
     # locally, thus enabling usage when no internet connection exists

+    tls:
       serverRootCa: "certificate.pem;privateKey.pem;PKCS8"
       # Can be used to define a CA-Identity to be used with TLS.
 The tiger-proxy will
       # generate an identity when queried by a client that matches the configured route.
       # If the client then in turn trusts the CA this solution will provide you with a seamless
       # TLS experience.
 It however requires access to the private-key of a trusted CA.
       serverIdentity: "certificateAndKeyAndChain.p12;Password"
       # Alternative solution: now all incoming TLS-traffic will be handled using this identity.
       # This might be easier but requires a certificate which is valid for the configured routes

       forwardMutualTlsIdentity: "directory/where/another/identityResides.jks;changeit;JKS"
       # This identity will be used as a client-identity for mutual-TLS when forwarding to
       # other servers.
 The information string can be
       # "my/file/name.p12;p12password" or
       # "p12password;my/file/name.p12" or
       # "cert.pem;key.pkcs8" or
       # "rsaCert.pem;rsaKey.pkcs1" or
       # "key/store.jks;key" or
       # "key/store.jks;key1;key2" or
       # "key/store.jks;jks;key"
       #
       # Each part can be one of:
       # * filename
       # * password
       # * store-type (accepted are P12, PKCS12, JKS, BKS, PKCS1 and PKCS8)
+      domainName: deep.url.of.server.de
+      # domain which will be used as the server address in the TLS-certificate
+      alternativeNames:
+        - localhost
+        - 63.54.54.43
+        - foo.bar.server.com
+      # Alternate names to be added to the TLS-certificate
+      # (localhost and 127.0.0.1 are added by default)

     keyFolders:
     - .